Democrats say they have deal with Trump on young immigrants

 "We agreed to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that's acceptable to both sides," Pelosi and Schumer said in a joint statement.

-White House Press Secretary Sarah Huckabee Sanders partially disputed their characterization, saying over Twitter that "excluding the wall was certainly not agreed to."
+The White House however, quickly pushed back against any suggestion that Trump's long-sought border wall was put in peril at the meeting.
+Press Secretary Sarah Huckabee Sanders said over Twitter that "excluding the wall was certainly not agreed to."

+Pelosi spokesman Drew Hammill said that at the dinner, "the president was clear he would press for the wall but separate from this agreement."

 Either way, it was the second time in two weeks that Trump cut out Republicans to reach a deal with Pelosi and Schumer.
 A person briefed on the meeting, who demanded anonymity to discuss it, said the deal specifies bipartisan legislation called the DREAM Act that provides eventual citizenship for the young immigrants.